bwaldvogel/liblinear-java/README.md

     range of the problem.
 This function should be called before calling train() and cross_validation().
 It returns NULL if the parameters are feasible, otherwise an error message is returned.

+- Function: `int check_probability_model(const struct model *model);`

+    This function returns 1 if the model supports probability output;
+    otherwise, it returns 0.

+- Function: `int check_regression_model(const struct model *model);`

+    This function returns 1 if the model is a regression model; otherwise it returns 0.

 - Function: `int save_model(const char *model_file_name,
             const struct model *model_);`